Sajal Barui: Recapture

 In late February 2003, a criminal who went by the name of Sheikh Raju was arrested for petty theft in the Jamboni area of West Midnapore district and was brought to Midnapore Central Jail.
 On 16 May 2003, after masquerading as Sheikh Raju for almost three months, this criminal was positively identified as Sajal Barui by a jailer who had met him earlier when he was serving his life sentence at the Alipore Central Jail in Kolkata.

-On recapture, Sajal Barui was sent to the Presidency Jail in Kolkata.
+On recapture, Sajal Barui was sent to the Presidency Jail in Dumdum.
 Here, he formed a network with the terrorist Aftab Ansari, the prime accused in the 2002 terrorist attack on the American Center in Kolkata, and Debashish Chakraborty, a criminal convicted of killing his girlfriend and attempting to kill his mother.
-Soon after this criminal nexus was discovered, Sajal Barui was shifted to the Alipore Central Jail.
+Soon after this criminal nexus was discovered, Sajal Barui was shifted back to the Alipore Central Jail.

 Debashish Chakraborty was moved to Midnapore Central Jail, from which he escaped on 28 May 2005, only to be recaptured two days later.
 After serving some time in jail Sajal Barui was released in August 2010.
 In June 2011, he was arrested on charges of robbery.
+Barui was found guilty & was sentenced to imprisonment.
+He was released from prison in 2017.
+No further news of Barui has been obtained by the media since then.